eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 The WorkloadStatesMap is a container that holds workload execution states and allows searching through them in an efficient way.

+#### AgentMap

+The AgentMap is an associative data structure that stores the names of the agents connected to the server as keys and the corresponding agent attributes as values.

 #### Provide common object representation
 `swdd~common-object-representation~1`